haccks/zsh-config/README.md

 ### 2. [Install zsh](https://rick.cogley.info/post/use-homebrew-zsh-instead-of-the-osx-default/)

+NOTE: Newer Macs comes with preinstalled `zsh`.
+Type `zsh --version` in your terminal to check if it is already install.
+If it is not then install it.

 After installation of zsh, set it as login shell in iTerm2.
 You may need to run this command: `chsh -s $(which zsh)`.
 Logout from iTerm2 and then again launch it.
 Type `echo $0` and you will see `zsh`.
 You can also use macports to install the `zsh`.